From year to year, the importance of specific HR skills can vary significantly based on economic conditions, the job market, and emerging innovations.

 Actions to develop this HR skill:

-✅ Start by taking an interest in diversity and inclusion issues with an open mind.
+✅ Begin by cultivating an open-minded interest in diversity and inclusion issues.

 ✅ Review your recruitment process to encourage diversity in your company, and avoid always hiring people with the same kind of profile.